-Despite strong opposition from President Jimmy Carter, Brazil continues building its controversial nuclear power station near Rio de Janeiro.
+Background: Despite strong opposition from President Jimmy Carter, Brazil continues building its controversial nuclear power station near Rio de Janeiro.
 The Brazilian government is fending off President Carter's pressures because it wants to become less dependent on foreign powers for its energy supplies.

 SYNOPSIS: The coves and beaches of Brazil's South Atlantic coast once provided perfect hideways for buccaneers.

 Until not long ago, Rio's rich and famous use to bathe their sleekly suntanned bodies here.
 But since 1972, the growing cluster of structures at the nuclear plant have been blotting out more and more lush green mountains above Itaonian Bay, near the old colonial port town of Angra dos Reis, a few kilometres due west of Rio.
 Unless President Carter can Persuade Brazil to stop constructions, the nuclear plant will be ready for operation late next year.